 Dance/NYC’s approach to increasing equity and inclusion in dance is grounded in collaboration.
 It has established partnerships with colleague arts service organizations that are mission-focused on increasing racial equity and/or meaningfully integrating disabled people into the arts and culture.

-To inquire about partnering with Dance/NYC, please write J. Soto, Dance/NYC’s equity and inclusion coordinator, at email@example.com.
+To inquire about partnering with Dance/NYC, please contact Hannah Joo, Dance/NYC’s Equity and Inclusion Coordinator, at firstname.lastname@example.org.

 Alliance for Inclusion in the Arts

 Inclusion in the Arts promotes and advocates for the full inclusion of artists of color and disabled performers at all levels of production in theatre, film, television, and related media.
 It offers consulting services to writers, directors, producers, network and studio executives, casting directors, and disabled artists.
 Inclusion in the Arts’ work also extends to audiences, particularly those belonging to underserved and historically excluded communities.

 Art Beyond Sight (ABS) is a nonprofit organization dedicated to using art as a vehicle for education and personal enjoyment among people with visual impairments and other disabilities.
 Among its activities, ABS offers free resources to promote engagement of disabled people in the arts.
 Examples include the Project Access database, which provides information on accessibility features for cultural institutions; tip sheets, FAQs, training materials, and other tools for cultural institutions to use in their inclusion initiatives; and materials highlighting Awareness Month.
 Special projects for disabled audiences include New York Beyond Sight, which features verbal descriptions by prominent New Yorkers (including leaders in the dance community) of their favorite works of art and culture, architecture, and city landmarks; and the Art History Through Touch and Sound series, a multisensory approach to the history of visual art.

 Asian American Arts Alliance